mambawopieman/notes/README.md

 # 2023-11-29
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account the complexity and your own availability.
 Finally, use task management tools and versions control systems to stay organised and track your progress.
 By following these steps, you will be able to finish your tasks on time and meet your goals.

+# 2023-11-30
+- "Today's programming wisdom is to focus on writing clean, maintainable code that can be easily understood by others.
+This means using clear and descriptive variable names, commenting your code thoroughly, and organizing your code into logical modules or functions.
+It also means avoiding unnecessary complexity and striving for simplicity whenever possible.
+By following these principles, you can create code that not only works well but can also be easily modified and extended in the future."